divx118/cifs/README.md

 ```
 $ sudo vi ./etc/fstab
 ```
-NOTE: - replace username and password with the ones you have.
+**NOTE:**
-      - As it is now the share is mounted with full read write permissions.
+ * replace username and password with the ones you have.
+ * As it is now the share is mounted with full read write permissions.
 Change it to your own needs.
-      - Replace server path in this case //10.0.0.13/3000GbXBMC with your own.
+ * Replace server path in this case //10.0.0.13/3000GbXBMC with your own.

 After that that we can start the mount with
 ```